 Although the beaches were suitable for disembarking troops and equipment, exits from the beach into the hinterland were few and far between..........Hunmanby Gap was one of the few.

-Wargaming scenarios have been written up as a novel where a German invasion takes place on the east coast of Yorkshire.
+Wargaming scenarios were written up as a novel where a German invasion takes place on the east coast of Yorkshire.

-In the novel, Seelöwe Nord, author Andy Johnson describes the fighting around the Hunmanby Gap.
+In this novel, Seelöwe Nord, author Andy Johnson describes the fighting around the Hunmanby Gap.

 He bases much of his action around real defences and I was particularly keen to find the site of a '6 Pounder' positioned to cover the exit from the beach.